-7.02 SUGGESTIONS
+8. SUGGESTIONS

-It is undisputed fact that the public sector, not only in India but also all over the globe, is the larger product, the largest consumer, the biggest employer, the biggest owner of the property, the biggest investor of portfolio of shares, the largest insurer and have had the largest assets and the biggest debts.
-This isomorphic result of the sovereign investor was the result of 'Williamson Puzzle', which states that the whole economy should optimally be organized as a single firm.
-However, Grossman and Hart3, in their pioneering article has resolved it, inter alia, by identifying the vices of centralized ownership.
+It is undisputed fact that the public sector, not only in India but also all over the globe, is the largest consumer, the biggest employer, the biggest owner of the property, the biggest investor of portfolio of shares, the largest insurer and have had the largest assets and the biggest debts.
+It is reality of the day that the largest sovereign investor turned into the largest sovereign divestor.
+Whereas, the Global Financial Markets are becoming convergent, borderless, integrated accompanied by new economy stocks and innovative valuations methods, the pricing of equity shares may for the purpose of investment or disinvestment assumes paramount and cygnet importance for the Government.
+Since, the sovereign divestor is pursuing implementation of strategy of disinvestment of it's the largest portfolio of assets/equities the ological, optimal and plausible valuation and pricing of assets / equities place paramount importance.
+In order to fetch better optimal realisations from disinvestment, the following suggestions are made.